Wildsong/arcgis_tools/README.md

 Currently, arcgis and arcpy will determine which (out of date) version of python will be selected.
 Today it's taking infinite time to 'conda install arcpy' so I am using 'clone'.
 Sigh.

+### After upgrades

+Recreate the environment again after upgrades to ArcGIS Pro.
+(It will tell you it needs upgrades by failing!)
+I suppose there is an upgrade path?
+I simply nuke it and start over.
+Find the path with "conda env list" and delete the entire folder for arcgis_tools!

+### Create dedicate Conda environment

     conda create -n arcgis_tools --clone arcgispro-py3
     conda activate arcgis_tools
-    conda install autopep8 python-dotenv requests
+    conda install black python-dotenv requests

 This process gives the warnings about an inconsistent environment but when I am done, everything seems to work okay.

-Note: The opencv package is currently only needed to generate thumbnails.
-Not sure what I was doing with Rocket-python... it can send messages to a chat client, maybe I wanted to do progress reports, a great idea actually.

-Optionally, install these:

-    conda activate arcgis_tools
-    conda install opencv
-    pip install rocket-python
+You can test it by just running Python in a terminal window, for example, it looks like this today.

+    python
+    Python 3.9.18 [MSC v.1931 64 bit (AMD64)] :: Anaconda, Inc. on win32
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> import arcpy
+    >>> arcpy.__version__
+    '3.2'
+    >>> import arcgis
+    >>> arcgis.__version__
+    '2.2.0.1'
+    >>> import osgeo.gdal as gd
+    >>> gd.__version__
+    '3.7.0e'
+    quit()

 On a server there is a different package for arcgpy, see https://enterprise.arcgis.com/en/server/latest/develop/linux/scripting-service-publishing-with-arcpy.htm
 Refer to that page for the very limited list of things you can do with arcpy on a server.
 Probably not worth the bother but here is how to install:

     conda install -n arcgis_tools arcpy-server=10.9 -c esri